MikkoHolfeld88/financeo/README.md

 Firebase provides a document based database.
 Due to personal knowledge data-sensitive business logic is going to be implemented via python, scitkit-learn and tensorflow.
 NLP and NLU functions are going to be implemented by spacy, nltk and gpt3.
+Machine Learning models will be trained, accessed and visualized by AWS Sage Maker.